 4. Paid Social Ads Analytics

 No social media campaign is complete without paid advertising.
 As such you need to be keeping track of your client spend, and how it’s contributing to the broader social media strategy, as well as how social advertising is contributing to your clients’ overall business.

 Your social media analytics tool should quickly track all your PPC campaigns on social media in one place–easy to analyze, and easy to present.

 Give your clients maximum visibility on their paid social media accounts with our PPC reporting software that integrates with all major social media channels–from Facebook Ads to LinkedIn ads, and more.

 Maintaining an active awareness of your clients' competitors is vital, although it can be time-consuming without efficient social media management tools.
 Utilizing competitive analysis tools empowers you to effectively monitor your competitors' activities.
 So how can these statistics be incorporated into your reports?

 Implement goal-tracking to benchmark social media performance against your client's competitors.
 Draw comparisons on key metrics such as audience growth, engagement, posting frequency, and popularity of posts.
 This comparative analysis allows you to adapt your content strategy to stay ahead on social media.

 6. Customer Satisfaction Analytics

-As noted earlier, nearly half of consumers expect a response from a brand within an hour of reaching out to them on social.
-How your clients respond online is really important to their brand image.
-Tracking this will help your social media team–or your clients, depending on whose mandate this is under–to better manage their response times.
+Almost half of consumers expect a response from a brand within an hour of reaching out on social platforms.
+Consequently, your clients' online responses significantly influence their brand image.
+Monitoring this will assist your social media team or your clients (depending on the mandate), to better manage their response times.

-Keeping track of what’s happening on review platforms, which can be considered part of the social media landscape, will give your clients a good understanding of their performance and manage their reputation.
-But it can be easy to miss an opportunity to respond to customer reviews unless your social media analytics platform has an all-in-one management system to track them.
+Staying updated with activities on review platforms provides your clients with valuable insights into their performance and aids in managing their reputation.
+However, it's easy to miss an opportunity to respond to customer reviews unless your social media analytics platform encompasses a comprehensive management system to track them.